Floorp-Projects/Floorp/docs/crash-reporting/searching_crash_reports.rst

 for full details; note that it uses the term "aggregation" for grouping/faceting.

-.. |Results of a default search in crash-stats| image:: img/super-search-form.png
+.. |Search in crash-stats| image:: img/super-search-form.png
 .. |Results of a default search in crash-stats| image:: img/default-search-results.png
 .. |Results of a default search in crash-stats (crash reports tab)| image:: img/default-search-results2.png
 .. |crash-stats Super Search form with additional criteria| image:: img/super-search-form2.png